 Working on the last 2%

-Dr. Phil Koopman, associate professor of electrical and computer engineers at Carnegie Mellon University, is a decade or two ahead of the pack in realizing the critical importance of ODD.
+Dr. Phil Koopman, associate professor of electrical and computer engineering at Carnegie Mellon University, is a decade or two ahead of the pack in realizing the critical importance of ODD.
 Koopman said that since about 1995, he’s known about the importance of establishing the scenarios in which AVs can and cannot remain safe.

 That’s when a team of Carnegie Mellon roboticists traveled coast-to-coast in a Pontiac minivan decked out with a video camera, personal computer and a GPS receiver.
 “We had our hands off the wheel for 98 percent of the trip,” he said via phone while attending a September safety conference in Finland.
 “And for the last 20 years, we’ve been working on the last two percent.”